 - The student’s parent/guardian must complete the Educational/Emergency Permit and the student must present it to each of his or her teachers for approval at least five (5) days before the trip.
 Once all teacher signatures have been secured, the student must submit the form to the Main office.
 These permits can be obtained in the main office or on our CMS website.

 - In a given school year, the amount of time allowed for educational trips shall not exceed a total of five (5) days, consecutively or cumulatively.
 Additional days will be classified as unexcused and could be subject to legal proceedings prescribed by attendance regulations.
+If a student requires a doctor's note due to ten or more accumulated absences, educational trips will be denied and all dates will be coded as unexcused.

 - Your child’s teachers and principal will review the permit; approval of the permit is based on the student’s academic records, attendance records, and teacher recommendations. *Please note that any educational trip request submitted during the Pennsylvania System of School Assessment (PSSA) testing dates will NOT be approved.